 We tend to focus exclusively on companies based in the U.S. because that is where we have the most experience and can be the most valuable partners.
-We’ve made a few exceptions for companies headquartered in Canada (like Buddybuild in Vancouver) and companies whose management is located in the US but has overseas development teams, but in general if you’re located outside of North America, we’re probably not the right investors for you.
+We’ve made a few exceptions for companies headquartered in Canada (like Unblocked in Vancouver) and companies whose management is located in the U.S. but has overseas development teams.
+But in general, if you’re located outside of North America, we’re probably not the right investors for you.

 How do I know which partner is the best fit for my company?